 There is something very special about sitting in an audience waiting in expectation for a comedian to appear on stage.
 The excitement and buzz of the crowd suddenly falls silent as the lights go down and the spotlight falls on the act.
 The confident walk onto the empty stage to an expectant crack of applause as the act approaches the microphone.
 The opening line has got to be engaging, warm or funny if the comedian is going to win over the audience.
 The crowd wait in anticipation and then hopefully the erupting noise of laughter that resembles a drug, fuelling the comedian and his crowd for more.
 Whether it is a five-minute newcomer or a twenty-minute solid routine, a one-hour show or even a six-hour marathon, comedians love to entertain and as long as I am able, I will do my very best to support.

 This blog is dedicated to anyone who tries to make a crowd of people laugh.
 I hope that the blog will be an accurate, invaluable resource and insight into the history of modern live comedy from my perspective as a member of a paying audience.
-A stand-up comedian is one of the hardest jobs in the world and I thank you and salute you all.
+To watch a stand-up comedian at work is one of the great joys of my life and I thank you and salute you all.

 In this ever-changing world, laughter is and will always continue to be the best medicine.